PapenfussLab/gridss/Readme.md

 #### GeneratePonBedpe

 This tool aggregates variants across multiple VCFs and counts the number of samples supporting each variant.
 Only the first sample per VCF is processed which is useful for generating a panel of normals (PON) from a cohort of cancer samples with matched normals.
-Output is a bedpe (breakpoint) and bed (single breakend) file suitable for use by `gridss_somatic_filter.R`.
+Output is a bedpe (breakpoint) and bed (single breakend) file suitable for use by `gridss_somatic_filter`.

 ## Common Parameters